ktaylor63/southeast/site/content/national-wildlife-refuges/index.md

 In 1903 President Theodore Roosevelt created the first National Wildlife Refuge at Pelican Island in Sebastian, Florida to protect brown pelican breeding grounds.
 The refuge system has since grown to more than 553 refuges across the nation, protecting more than 150 million acres.

 [Find a wildlife refuge near you](/map/?search=National+Wildlife+Refuge)!

+## Infographic

+{{< figure class="photo-center" src="/images/pages/nwrs-infographic.jpg" alt="An infographic describing the impact of the National Wildlife Refuge System in the Southeast" >}}